IWM, like all public authorities, is subject to the Freedom of Information Act, which came into force on 1 January 2005.

 If the information required is not already available on the website, a request for that information should be submitted to IWM.

-Freedom of Information requests should be in writing (email, letter or fax).
+Freedom of Information requests should be in writing (email or letter).
 They should have a clear address for reply and be as specific as possible about the information required.

 Some classes of information (such as personal data) may be exempt from disclosure under the terms of the Act.
 In these cases, IWM will explain the reasons for withholding the information to the applicant and provide details of the appeals procedure.

 Requests should be addressed to:

 The Museum Archive, Imperial War Museum, Lambeth Road, London SE1 6HZ